-The program is designed for undergraduates in good academic standing who are beyond their first year in the College.
+The program is designed for undergraduates in good academic and disciplinary standing who are beyond their first year in the College.
 While the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.
 Because the civilization studies sequence is taught in English, there is no language prerequisite, although students are encouraged to take Modern Greek I and II on campus before the program begins.

 Please be aware that the Athens program is physically challenging, with a good deal of walking on terrain that is sometimes rough.
 If you have any questions or concerns about this aspect of the program, please contact Dana Currier.

 Because of the considerable demand for the Chicago civilization programs abroad, no student may participate in more than one of these programs.
 Each application is examined on the basis of the student’s scholastic record and personal statement.
 If you are interested in applying for this program please fill out the online application.

 To discuss the Athens: Greek Antiquity and Its Legacy program and the possibility of participating, please contact Dana Currier.